What do we do at the Eucharist: offer sacrifice, or just receive?

 I will refer to these two positions on sacrificial agency as exclusivist and inclusivist, respectively.

-Given the importance of the Eucharist, at least in the eyes inclusivists, and some exclusivists, as the means by which Christian sacrifice takes effect in our lives (for reasons discussed in my previous piece), these different understandings of the Christian sacrifice, are inevitably reflected in our respective understandings of the Eucharist.
-Inclusivists see the offering of the Eucharistic elements as the offering of their own individual and collective lives as united with the one ongoing sacrifice of Christ.
+Given the importance of the Eucharist as the means by which Christian sacrifice takes effect in our lives (in the eyes inclusivists, and at least some exclusivists), it is no surprise to find these different understandings of the Christian sacrifice reflected in our respective understandings of the Eucharist.
+Inclusivists see the offering of the Eucharistic elements as the offering of their own individual and collective lives – an offering thereby united with the one ongoing sacrifice of Christ.
 In the words of St Augustine:

-‘Your mystery is laid on the table of the Lord, your mystery you receive.
+‘Your mystery is laid on the table of the Lord.

 Those exclusivists who do not regard the Eucharist as a sacrifice see the whole idea of sharing in the sacrifice of Christ as the manifestation of an aspiration to a righteousness based on our own ‘works’, and a pretention to offer to God what can only be offered by Christ himself.
 In Cranmer’s eloquent words: